sug4r-wr41th/sug4r-wr41th.github.io/content/posts/a256c9e8-16e9-4d4d-8e1c-7bee3584a5da/index.md

 - `44Wk` is the Base64 encoding of `ㅤ` (`U+3164`) which is exactly the name of the blank and hidden folder on the USB stick; in fact, the folder presence in pair with the command `Test-Path` is used to prevent the script from executing if the folder do not exists; a clever anti-sandbox tecnique

 ![](images/unicode_char.png)

+[Hangul](https://en.wikipedia.org/wiki/Hangul) is the modern official writing system for the Korean language.

 ![](images/unicode_char_bin.png)